 Talk to department members.
 Pick their brain.
 What's a typical day, swing and graveyard shift like?
 What types of calls do they encounter most frequently?
 Is the city mostly residential?
 Are there many businesses?
 How many 'hot spots' such as 7-11's, banks and schools are there?
 What is the diversity of the department?
 Knowing some of these things will give you valuable points of reference when answering oral board questions.

 Do a Ride Along.
 Many police departments allow civilian riders.
 Make sure you tell the person who approves the ride-along that you are a police candidate.
 Though I personally never relished the thought of taking a civilian rider on patrol (they're a pain) I did enjoy police candidate riders.

 Departments often limit the time a civilian can ride, so take advantage... ride as long as possible.
 While I just stated ask questions, be mindful that the officer is on the job observing, listening to the radio, and responding to calls.
 Be respectful of his duties, which takes priority over your questions.

-At the end of your watch thank the officer for his or her time, and for answering your questions.
+At the end of your watch, thank the officer for his or her time.
 If you formed a rapport with the officer, you now have a friend on the department.
 He or she may even put in a good word for you.
-Not only that, but now you can use the ride along in the oral board.
-For instance, if asked a question such as, "What have you done to prepare yourself for this position?", you can state (along with other examples) something like, "I did a ride along with Officer Evans for five hours on a Friday night.
-We responded to several calls including a burglary in progress, a vehicle break-in, a prior sex assault, and a bar fight."
+The ride along will also prepare you for the oral board.
+For instance, if asked: "What have you done to prepare yourself for this position?", you can describe what you learned on the Ride Along.

 Not only will the board members know you care enough about the department to complete a ride along, but I guarantee you'll score extra points with them.
 Points that could make a difference :-)